ractivejs/ractivejs.github.io/docs/API/Initialization-Options.md

 A lifecycle event that is called when an instance is constructed but before any configuration has been processed.

-Accepts the[initialization options](../API/Initialization Options.md)as arguments.
+Accepts the [initialization options](../API/Initialization-Options.md) as arguments.

 ---